+Calculating Top Pitcher by Percentage

-- 1. For each team, add up the total Batters Faced by all pitches. - 2.
-Calculate 40% of this figure (round up to nearest whole number).
-Any pitcher in the team who has faced at least this many batters (i.e. 40% of the team total) can be included on the pitcher list. - 3.
+- For each team, add up the total Batters Faced by all pitches. - Calculate the required minimum batters faced by the following percentages.

+If a team uses:

+2 pitcher 40% of the team's total batters faced.

+3 pitchers 35% of the team's total batters faced.

+4 or more 30% of the team's total batters faced.

+All these figures should be rounded to the nearest whole number.

+Any pitcher who has faced the team's minimum batters faced using any of these percentages can be included on the pitchers list

 The selectors at a tournament will usually select the top pitcher award from a list of the lowest approximately five Earned Run Average that qualify by facing enough batters.